robinboncoeur/Projects/docs/family/index.md

 [1941: Sommer (A)](/family/pappa1.md/#1941-sommer-a)

 I hope for input from either Jess or Martin or both on this translation.
 I'm also reviewing hard copy to transcribe that has not been done so far.
-Oh, and one observation from [Free Association](/family/pappa1.md/#free-association-31):
+Oh, and an observation from [Free Association](/family/pappa1.md/#free-association-31):

 Tentelfisch wie Drachen.
 Hagfisch.